muratk3n/thirdwave/en/tweets/2020/week9a.md

 If peeps think the angle on guns will work on Sandahs you are sorely mistaken.
-He did just fine that with 'mom-and-pop gunstores' line in 2016; it was a line that would work nationally (taking away a bullshit hot-button issue from any Reps) and therefore, would increase his electability, hence chances during the primary.
+He did just fine that with 'mom-and-pop gunstores' line in 2016; it was a line that would work nationally (taking away a bullshit hot-button issue from Reps) and therefore, would increase his electability, hence chances during the primary.

 \#demdebate